UWNETLAB/metaknowledge/documentation/index.md

 ## Installation

+metaknowledge has two distributions the simplest is found under the release branch of the git [repo](https://github.com/networks-lab/metaknowledge/tree/release).
+This can be installed the usual way with pip

+{% highlight bash %}
+pip3 install metaknowledge
+{% endhighlight %}

+The second version is at the master branch on [github](https://github.com/networks-lab/metaknowledge) and comes with documents extra resources for teaching.

-The [download](https://github.com/networks-lab/isilib) from Github includes a customized [Vagrant](https://www.vagrantup.com) file that installs [isilib](https://github.com/networks-lab/isilib/archive/master.zip) and other useful Python libraries into a virtual machine.
-It is currently the easiest way of getting isilib working if you are not already familiar with Python.
-Alternatively you can run `setup.py install` to install locally
+The [download](https://github.com/networks-lab/metaknowledge) from Github includes a customized [Vagrant](https://www.vagrantup.com) file that installs [metaknowledge](https://github.com/networks-lab/metaknowledge/archive/release.zip) and other useful Python libraries into a virtual machine.
+It is currently the easiest way of getting metaknowledge working if you are not already familiar with Python.

-Please note that isilib is under active development and these instructions may be out of date.

 ## Install with Vagrant

-The vagrant method is intended for students and those not familiar with python it creates a virtual machine with isilib installed, also the python scientific stack numpy, scipy and matplotlib as well a series of iPython notebooks for teaching people to use isilib and python.
+The vagrant method is intended for students and those not familiar with python it creates a virtual machine with metaknowledge installed, as well as the python scientific stack numpy, scipy and matplotlib as well a series of iPython notebooks for teaching people to use metaknowledge and python.

 The instructions for those familiar with the command line use the advanced instructions otherwise use the easy instructions.

 ###Easy instructions

-First you need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) before you can install isilib.
+First you need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) before you can install metaknowledge.

-Once vagrant and virtualBox are installed, download [isilib](https://github.com/networks-lab/isilib/archive/master.zip).
+Once vagrant and virtualBox are installed, download [metaknowledge](https://github.com/networks-lab/metaknowledge/archive/release.zip).
 Unzip the file, if you do not have a tool to do this you can download [7-Zip](http://www.7-zip.org/) and use it.

-Open the directory isilib then go to the vagrant subdirectory.
-If you are using windows double click on win\_run or if you are using a Macintosh double click on mac\_run, if you are using Linux you will need to read the advanced instructions.
+Open the directory metaknowledge then go to the vagrant subdirectory.
+If you are using windows double click on win\_run or if you are using a Macintosh double click on mac\_run, if you are using Linux use linux\_run.

 A window should pop up and say something like:

     Bringing machine 'default' up with 'virtualbox' provider...
     ==> default: Box 'ubuntu/trusty64' could not be found.
 Attempting to find and in